witM/BlazorArticle/README.md

 ## Projects information

 The library is made from the **BlazorArticle** and **BlazorArticle.Components** projects.
-These will be used to build and publish nuget packages of the libs
+These will be used to build and publish nuget packages of the libraries.

 **BlazorArticleWeb** is a Blazor Web App that uses server-side rendering on all pages to demonstrate the usage of libraries and test them.